tianjialiu/HMS-Smoke/README.md

 EndSec | End time | seconds since 1970-01-01
-Duration | End time minus start time, with a 15-min buffer | hours Density | Density of smoke polygon | 'Light', 'Medium', 'Heavy', or 'Unspecified' Satellite | Satellite used as a reference for the polygon | e.g., 'GOES-EAST', 'GOES-WEST Area | Area of polygon | km<sup>2</sup>
+Duration | End time minus start time, with a 15-min buffer | hours Density | Density of smoke polygon | 'Light', 'Medium', 'Heavy', or 'Unspecified' Satellite | Satellite used as a reference for the polygon | e.g., 'GOES-EAST', 'GOES-WEST' Area | Area of polygon | km<sup>2</sup>
-QAFlag | QA flag | 0-5 (valid: 0 = good, 1 = coordinates adjusted, 2 = unclosed rings; invalid (not included in SHP): 3 = linestring, 4 = point / empty, 5 = crossed edges)
+QAFlag | QA flag | 0-5 (valid: 0 = good, 1 = coordinates adjusted, 2 = unclosed rings; invalid and not included in SHP: 3 = linestring, 4 = point / empty, 5 = crossed edges)
 IsMulti | Is the polygon a multipolygon? | 'Y' or 'N'

 Notes: